...

 Timeless Wonders of Vietnam, Cambodia & the Mekong River Cruise

-Culturally fascinating and enriching, enjoy a unique multi-layered Asian river experience with Cambodia’s pastoral peace and tranquility contrasting with the colour and vibrancy of Vietnam.
+Culturally fascinating and enriching, enjoy a unique multi-layered Asian river experience with Cambodia’s pastoral peace and tranquillity contrasting with the colour and vibrancy of Vietnam.

 Explore the charm and diversity of Ho Chi Minh City, the intimate yet progressive Phnom Penh, Cambodia’s capital, and cosmopolitan Siem Reap, gateway to the UNESCO-designated jungle temple complex of Angkor Wat.

-Uniworld offers a variety of all-inclusive excursions to bring to life the extraordinary world of the Mekong Delta.
-Whether your interests are history and heritage or modern culture in 21st-century Cambodia and Vietnam, there’s something for everyone on board the Mekong Jewel.
+Uniworld offers a variety of all-inclusive excursions to bring to life the extraordinary world of your Mekong River Cruise.
+Whether your interests are history and heritage or modern culture in 21st-century Cambodia and Vietnam, there’s something for everyone on board this Uniworld River Cruise.

 4.5